jeraman/insertions/osx/README.md

 ![obs-part-1](assets/obs-part-1.png)

 Each options you see offer some element you can add to the video.
 For instance, **Image** allows you to overlay multiple images. **Media source** allows you to overlay another video, or yet an audio file to the stream.
 And so on.
 Take your time to explore these possibilities.
-If you want to go advance, you might want to explore the **Scenes**, that gives you the possibility of transitions between different setups (e.g. you might want an overlay to disappear, when it's commercial time).
+If you want to go advanced, you might want to explore the **Scenes**, that gives you the possibility of transitions between different setups (e.g. when it's commercial time, you might want an overlay to disappear).

 ## Step 3: From your computer to the internet
 Finally, you need to configure OBS to stream your inserted video to the target stream service (e.g. Youtube Live, Facebook like, etc).